arpineoganisian/DesertIsland/README.md

 :arrow_right: **HOW TO PLAY**

-You can use following commands:
+Start the console game and use following commands:
 - look around --> to get info about you current location
 - go west / east / south / north --> to change your location
 - inventory --> to list player's inventory